haiquangtran/Programming-Notes/azure.md

 ## Azure Load Balancer
 - Load Balancer distributes new inbound flows that arrive on the Load Balancer's frontend to the backend pool instances, according to rules and health probes.
-- Create load-balancing rules to distribute traffice that arrives at frontend to bakend pool instances.
+- Create load-balancing rules to distribute traffic that arrives at frontend to backend pool instances.
 - A public Load Balancer can also provide outbound connections for VM's inside your virtual network by translating their private IP addresses to public IP addresses.
 - Can be public Load Balancer or Internal Load Balancer
 - Load Balancer resource's functions expressed as a front end, a rule, a health probe, and a backend pool definition.
 You place VMs into the backend pool by specifying the backend pool from the VM.
 - Benefits
   - Scale applications and create high availability for your services.
   - Supports inbound and outbound scenarios